 Visit December 4-6 for Cedar Rapids’ annual Deck the District in the Czech Village and New Bohemia Main Street District for holiday displays and open houses from 10 a.m. to 6 p.m.
 If you can’t make it then, visit anytime to find glittering crystal and glassware for purchase at the Czech Cottage.
 To satisfy the popcorn lover in your life, pick up a treat at the Almost Famous Popcorn, or just stop for the free samples.
 Complete the day by grabbing a delicious to-go breakfast, lunch or appetizer at Brewhemia.

 Known for their customer service, The Market in Algona has a variety of beauty products, home décor and gifts for any personality.
-Stop in at Train Wreck Winery, located in an old train depot, for delicious wine made from Iowa-grown grapes.
 Look on in wonder at the Algona Nativity Scene, with 65 figures built by German prisoners of war at Camp Algona during World War II.

 12. Le Mars

 Though small, Le Mars is home to some big holiday shopping opportunities!
 The kids would be giddy if you brought home a gift from the Le Mars Toy Store.
 Don't forget to shop for yourself while browsing the home gifts at Simpatico Decor.
-Top off your day of shopping and stop at the Blue Bunny Ice Cream Parlor for a sweet treat.
+Top off your day of shopping and stop at the Wells Visitor Center & Ice Cream Parlor for a sweet treat.
 Dine on a delicious steak dinner at Archie's Waeside and relax with a glass of wine after your day of retail therapy.